NewJerseyStyle/Clippy-App/benchmark/DATASET_PLAN.md

 ### 3. Meaningful Response (weight: 10%)

-**What it tests:** Does the model produce responses that are useful, empathetic, appropriately structured, and suited to the audience?
+**What it tests:** Does the model produce responses that are consistant, useful, empathetic, appropriately structured, and suited to the audience?

 **Test types to build:**